 The Company entered into an agreement, effective October 31, 2005, with two former directors of the Company to acquire a 100% interest in the Eaglehead Property, subject to a 2.5% net smelter return ("NSR") royalty.
 The Eaglehead property is located near the Dease Lake area of north central British Columbia.
-The Earnings Option was fulfilled by the Carmax in 2011 as a result of which the claims became 100% owned and controlled by the Company subject to a 2.5% NSR royalty of which 1.5% can be purchased by the Company for \$2,000,000.
+The Earnings Option was fulfilled by the District in 2011 as a result of which the claims became 100% owned and controlled by the Company subject to a 2.5% NSR royalty of which 1.5% can be purchased by the Company for \$2,000,000.

-The Eaglehead property, as originally acquired, was consolidated into one claim and an additional claim which included four mineral tenures acquired from Copper Fox Metals Inc. ("Copper Fox"), the controlling shareholder of the Company, for \$11,011.
+The Eaglehead property, as originally acquired, and four mineral tenures acquired from Copper Fox Metals Inc. ("Copper Fox"), the controlling shareholder of the Company, for \$11,011, which consolidated into one mineral tenure.

-An area covering 981 hectares of the Eaglehead project is also subject to a separate 2% NSR royalty payable to an arm's length third party, one-half (1%) of which may be purchased for \$1,000,000
+An area covering 981 hectares of the Eaglehead property is also subject to a separate 2% NSR royalty payable to an arm's length third party, one-half (1%) of which may be purchased for \$1,000,000.